Rodovali/torpydo/TPDP.md

 Errors can happen during the handshake phase.
 Here is a list of all the possible errors, with their code and their signification:
 - `TIMEOUT_ERROR`: 0 - Client took too much time to do a handshake step.
-- `PROTOCOL_ERROR`: 1 - Node or Client did not respected the protocol.
+- `PROTOCOL_ERROR`: 1 - Node or Client did not respect the protocol.
-- `DESTINATION_CONNECTION_ERROR`: 2 - Node was not able to connect with the
+- `DESTINATION_CONNECTION_ERROR`: 2 - Node was not able to connect to the
 destination.

-When an error is throwed by a node, it sends a byte corresponding to the error code to the client, and immediately cut the connection.
+When an error is thrown by a node, it sends a byte corresponding to the error code to the client, and immediately cuts the connection.
 Hence the client can get the error code by looking at the last byte of the stream.
-When an error is throwed by a client, it cuts the connection and raises an exception.
+When an error is thrown by a client, it cuts the connection and raises an exception.